unixpickle/AI-attempts/attempt3/README.md

 ## Update 2

 I am working on evolving a 2-digit adder.
 Now, the issue is delay: at first it evolves a nice network to perform addition of *most* cases.
 However, in order to do all cases, it takes two cycles, not one, and it is difficult for the entire network to evolve to delay itself by one extra cycle.

+**UPDATE**: I think to do this, I will make it possible for new neurons to be inserted in the middle of existing links.